 DIM has been shown to reduce estrogen receptor activity, promote healthy estrogen metabolite production, and support selective apoptosis, which helps to get rid of damaged cells from the body .
-Some researchers hypothesize this to be the reason that a diet high in cruciferous veggies (like broccoli) is associated with a lower rate of some types of cancer .
+Some researchers hypothesize this to be the reason that a diet high in cruciferous veggies (like broccoli) is associated with DNA replication integrity .

 Of course, you would have to eat a lot of cruciferous veggies to get the amount of DIM that can be easily supplemented in a capsule.
 If that sounds like an easier solution to you, and you’d like to learn more about DIM, here is a link to high-quality DIM supplements, and a link to an article on DIM.

 Eating for Hormone Balance: Broccoli Kimchi Fried Rice

 If you’re following along, you know now why we have selected the star ingredients for our “eating for hormone balance” recipe this month.

 Broccoli contains a precursor to DIM and is high in prebiotic fiber (as is brown rice).
 Kimchi is a naturally probiotic-rich food made mostly of cabbage, another DIM precursor.
 Together these foods benefit a healthy gut and maintenance of optimal estrogen levels.